verzetem/express-server-mastery/README.md

 }
 ```

-* POST routes for both resources that use the request body to add a new resource to the collection, and return the newly POSTED resource.
+* **POST routes for both resources that use the request body to add a new resource to the collection, and return the newly POSTED resource.**

-* PUT routes for both resources that use the request ID parameter and the request body to find one resource in the collection, update it, and return the UPDATED resource.
+* **PUT routes for both resources that use the request ID parameter and the request body to find one resource in the collection, update it, and return the UPDATED resource.**

-* DELETE routes for both resources that use the request ID to find one resource in the collection, delete it, and return the DELETED resource.
+* **DELETE routes for both resources that use the request ID to find one resource in the collection, delete it, and return the DELETED resource.**

-* All of your routes should be modular
+* **All of your routes should be modular**
   - Use a routes folder
   - Separate route files for each collection of resources
   - Use express.Router() & module.exports

-* Your server should have proper error handling
+* **Your server should have proper error handling**
   - 404 'not found' error handler
   - General purpose error handler

-* Your server should be deployed
+* **Your server should be deployed**
   - Test and develop your server locally
   - Deploy once you have some features working

-* Your server should include CORS middleware to allow cross origin requests
+* **Your server should include CORS middleware to allow cross origin requests**

-* Use proper github workflow
+* **Use proper github workflow**
   - Commit early
   - Commit often
   - Each person in your pair should have commits on the repo

 ## Notes

-* Remember your pair programming principles
+* **Remember your pair programming principles**
   - Be repectful
   - Be patient
   - Be kind
   - Switch driver/navigator roles regularly (every 20 mins or so)

-* If you run into issues, help each other gain understanding
+* **If you run into issues, help each other gain understanding**
   - And take note of what 'tripped you up'

-* I encourage you to make a cheat sheet/cheat sheets as you go along so you have a reference document for the future
+* **I encourage you to make a cheat sheet/cheat sheets as you go along so you have a reference document for the future**

+## HAVE FUN!!!